People associate France with many things pleasant. The cuisine and the wines for example. Honestly, I do as well.

 The first watches they made in cooperation with LIP used the imported LIP calibre T18.
 However, Soviet authorities bought the necessary equipment to produce the T18, and the new factory produced the T18 as the “Zvezda” (Star).
 It became the cornerstone of the Soviet watch industry.

-In the 1950s, the Petrodvorets Watch Factory started making their own versions of other LIP designs.
+In the 1950s, the Petrodvorets Watch Factory started making its own versions of other LIP designs.

 The company has gone bankrupt in 1973, due to poor management by its major shareholder (Ebauches SA).
 In its heyday, the company produced a wide selection of wristwatches, from simple dress watches to chronographs and electric divers (Nautic-Ski).